CalumBeck/BSW-Data-Course/chapter1.md

 IPython shell in the bottom right of the page.
 You can also use the reset button to restore the original code, and the Submit Answer button when you think you have completed the instructions and wish to progress to the next task.

-In this task we want to import some `Libraries`, which are collections of code that have been written by other developers and packaged for anyone to use.
+In this task we want to use Python to complete some simple calculations, some examples have been written for you.

-Two of the most useful libraries are:

-`pandas - for data manipulation and analysis.`

-`numpy - for working with data arrays.`
+In the code we have used `print` statements.
+They print the result of whatever is contained in their brackets to the IPython shell so that you can see it.
+Hit run code to see how it works, then you can try writing your own!

 `@instructions`
-Import `pandas` library and name it `pd` for ease of use.

-The code to import the `numpy` library has already been written for you as an example.
+Calculate `12 + 9`, and tell python to print the answer, just like the examples already written.

 `@hint`